About Us

 We believe:

-- Violence against women happens in all cultures.
-It is based on an abuse of power, results in inequality, and affects all relationships through the generations.
+2. Gender-based violence happens in all cultures.
+It is an abuse of power, results in inequality, and affects all relationships through the generations.

-- Diverse women and men globally have worked and will continue to work together to stop gender-based violence.
-We recognize, honour, value and cultivate the work that has come before us in our commitment to finding sustainable solutions in the present.
+3. Communities globally have worked and will continue to work together to stop gender-based violence.
+We honour, value and cultivate the work that has come before us in our commitment to finding sustainable solutions in the present.

 Value Statements